 If you and your spouse have no assets, no real property and no minor children—and you agree about everything—an uncontested divorce in Texas may make sense for you.
 After all, the removal of these factors makes it fairly easy for spouses to reach a divorce agreement.
-Keep in mind, though, few couples meet those requirements, requiring most couples to undergo a contested divorce.
-However, if you do qualify, the process for an uncontested, agreed or no contest divorce in Texas is pretty straightforward.
+Keep in mind, only a few couples meet those requirements, meaning most couples have at least some disagreements during their divorce process.
+However, if you do qualify, the process for an uncontested, agreed or no contest divorce Texas is pretty straightforward.

 How to file an uncontested divorce in Texas